oneeve8/kobble-data/content/Tutorial2.md

 Another way to share your channels and tracks is to create your own *Follow Me* Markdown file.

-Just create a Markdown file with a list of all the channels that you want to share with their links.
+Just create a Markdown file with a list of all the channels that you want to share wit.

 Then share your *Follow Me* channel